microsoft/Azure-Percept-Reference-Solutions/people-detection-app/README.md

     * Microsoft.Resources
     * Microsoft.Media

-- Azure Percept Devkit with Vision SOM attached
+- Azure Percept DK with Vision SOM attached

-- You should have already completed the [OOBE instructions](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/getting_started/oobe.md).
+- You should have already completed the [Azure Percept DK Setup Experience](https://docs.microsoft.com/en-us/azure/azure-percept/quickstart-percept-dk-set-up).
 Please make note of the following details as they will be required for deployment.
     * Region of IoT Hub
-    * Resource group name which contains your IoT Hub
+    * Resource group name which contains your Percept DK IoT Hub
     * IoT Hub Name
     * Edge device name